Interview with Susan Thibodeaux, Breeder of Kallmee Toy Fox Terriers

 What is my kennel name?
 How many dogs do I currently keep?

-Which show dogs from the past have been my noteworthy winners?
+Which show dogs have been my noteworthy winners?

 Which have been my most influential sires and dams?

 Susan Thibodeaux: Sparkles has her ROM for producing champions.
 My boy “Barnum,” GCHB Barbary’s Kallmee The Ringmaster RA FCAT CA TKN FDC CGC, sired Flyer, “Gemma” (2021 BOB at Westminster), and other lovely champions who are producing lovely Toy Foxes in their own right.

 Can I talk a bit about my facilities?
 Where are my puppies whelped?
 How are they raised?

 Susan Thibodeaux: Our dogs are whelped and raised in our home.
 The puppies are kept in the bedroom till they are toddling and then they are moved to the “dog room,” a spacious room attached to our family room.
 Our dogs are housedogs; however, puppies are confined to a puppy pen in the dog room unless under supervision, but the dog room is right in the middle of the flow of our day, so they get a lot of attention.
 We take them out to play in the house and outside, and spend a lot of time with them.
 They also go in the RV on the road with us when we travel, as we take all our dogs.
 (Just got back from a week in Oklahoma with five-week-old puppies).

 What is my “process” for selecting Show Puppies?
 Performance Puppies?

 Susan Thibodeaux: I watch the puppies from the time they can toddle and begin to form opinions about them, but I don’t make formal assessments till they are eight weeks old.
 I also invite a few friends whose eyes are really good at assessing puppies and I ask their opinions as well.